 Doing so will add extra vibrancy and energy to your mind map!
 Not only that, but colors also serve a useful purpose in distinguishing between different topics: for example, if we were doing a mind map on the body’s systems, we could use yellow for the nervous system, black for the skeletal system, etc. In this way, the mind map becomes much easier to read at a glance: all we need to do is note the color and we will know, instantly, which topic we’re reading about.

 Colorful mind maps are so much more of a pleasure to look at than Plain Jane notes.
-So much that we’ve actually applied color to all our notes – including our top-secret Chemistry notes!
+So much so that we’ve actually applied color to all our notes – including our top-secret Chemistry notes!

 Finally, personalize your mind map!
 After all, this is your own creation.
 Draw!
 Doodle!
 You can even paste sticky notes onto your mind map.
 Let your creativity run free!
 (But don’t let it get too messy!)
 Use abbreviations and symbols that you understand!
 For instance, many people like to use ‘e’ with a line on top of it as a short form for ‘the’.
 When I was a student, I would draw a circle and write ‘ce’ to denote the circumference of a circle.
 The possibilities are endless!
 By using these techniques, you can pack more information into your mind map using lesser words; and more importantly, lesser time!